Chrislee1996/Project-2-Christopher-Lee/README.md

 ## Installations needed
 >npm i express mongoose method-override liquid-express-views dotenv morgan node-fetch

+> Touch env

+>Please register an account from last.fm to obtain an Apikey and remember to store your APIKEY in a safe place!

+>PLEASE NOTE, FOR BEST RESULTS OF THIS APP, USERS SHOULD LINK THEIR LAST.FM ACCOUNT TO SPOTIFY/APPLE MUSIC AND SET THEIR USERNAME ON RATEMYMUSIC AS THE SAME USER ON LAST.FM

 ## User story
 > As a user, this application should allow them to be able to search for an artist and the output will be artist similar to this artist.
 Also, the user should be able to search for albums and songs of an artist.
 > As a user, they should be able to dicuss their music opinions and allow other users to comment on this.
+> As a user, they should be able to have a list of artist,songs or albums they want to listen to as well as rating them.

 ## MVP of the project
 >Project will utilize CRUD and use RESTful routes.